eModbus/eModbus/examples/Linux/README.md

 ## Linux Modbus client
-There is some support for a Modbus client running on Linux in the library.
+There is some support for a Modbus client running on (Ubuntu) Linux in the library.
 I developed it for my own use and it serves my purposes, but is far from being the same quality the ESP library has.
 So here more than ever the motto